dineshgopal29/Wrangle_Data_Openstreet_SA_data/README.md

 ```

 #### UTF-8 Encoding
-I was getting errors while extracting the data from tag nodes as some of the them while extracting throwing encoding errors.
-I have set the encoding to UTF-8 in the script as
+I was getting errors while extracting the data from tag nodes as some of the string characters while extracting were throwing encoding errors.
+I have used the sys library to set the default encoding as UTF-8 in the script to avoid such errors.

 ```
 import sys